Guide to Living in Montreal

 Closer to downtown, Plateau or Mount Royal, most of the residents are English, or at least highly bilingual, and can converse comfortably in either language.

 Renting is the most popular option for those looking to live near downtown.
+Montreal has the lowest rental costs of any major Canadian city.

 Neighbourhoods like the Plateau, Mount Royal and Rosemont have both low and high rise buildings, and operate like tiny self contained cities.

-The average rental price for an apartment in these areas can range from $650 to $1,100 per month for a 2 bedroom apartment.
+They all offer affordable housing and low crime.
+The average rental price for an apartment in these areas can range from $1,000 to $2,000 per month for a 2 bedroom apartment.

 These areas features all of the necessary amenities for their residents, such as grocery stores, hardware and home wares stores, hospitals and clinics, boutiques and cafes, bars and restaurants.
+These areas also offer easy access to bus and metro transit lines.

+Neighbourhoods like Westmount and the Outremont have rental rates of approximately $1,400 to $3,000 for a 2 bedroom apartment, and are considered Montreal’s high-end areas.
 Police foot patrols are frequent, and these areas tend to have more small boutique style food markets and fewer large grocery stores.

-For those interested in buying a home, the average price for a single family home is approximately $289,000 (2010), which is nearly $50,000 less than the Canadian average, but slightly higher than the provincial average.
+For those interested in buying a home, the average price for a single family home is approximately $386,000 (2020), which is $108,000 less than the Canadian average, but higher than the provincial average of $350,000.

 Popular moderately priced neighbourhoods to buy homes are outlining areas like Notre Dame de Grace, Laval and Kirkland.
+The average condominium/apartment in early 2020 costs around $275,000 in Laval, a two story home would average around $250,000.

-For those looking for a more expensive home, the Westmount borough features homes costing between $380,000 and $1.2 million.
+For those looking for a more expensive home, the Westmount borough features homes costing between $1,000,000 and $5 million.

-Montreal on the whole is very safe, but you should use your instincts when traveling the city on foot at night.
+Montreal on the whole is safe, but you should use your instincts when traveling the city on foot at night.

+Some less desirable neighbourhoods are St. Michel, Park Extension and Montreal North.
 These areas are some of the most impoverished in the city, and have been subject to occasional gang violence.

 Business and Jobs